mimiflynn/web-tech-basics/README.md

 ## Purpose

-Briefly explain web technologies so designers can have a better understanding of technical constraints and posiblities.
+Briefly explain web technologies so designers can have a better understanding of technical constraints and possibilities.

 ## To Do